zofy29/ai-bot-workspace/README.md

 # AI Bot Workspace
 An Electron application which includes testing workspaces for most Riddles.io competitions.

+## 3.0.0
+This branch contains the work-in-progress version of 3.0.0.
+These are my plans:
+- A better, more consistent codebase that'll be easier to maintain later-on.
+3.0.0 will use TypeScript and Vue to help achieve that.
+- A redesign to give it a better look.
+I'm planning on going with a Material Design theme with [Vuetify](https://vuetifyjs.com/en/).
+I also want it to be possible to toggle a dark mode.
+- Turn-by-turn logs (somewhat like CodinGame does).
+Requires a match wrapper change so it can be configured to give output as an array instead of a string.
+- Round-robin tournaments between >2 bots.
+This has been suggested by Pruzelius a long time ago, and I said that I would be working on it, but I never got to a full implementation.
+- Keyboard shortcuts to perform common tasks like running a match.
+Maybe they will be configurable, maybe not.
+- Making it easier to add new competitions.
+Currently this process is quite cumbersome, and if the match viewer is updated it all has to be done again.
+It should be possible to automate this when you know a match id of the competition and a link to the GitHub engine repository.
+This could even be done by the application the first time a competition is opened (I got a working prototype on how to transform the matchviewer's resources programmatically to make them work offline).
+With that also comes a periodic check for updates, so there is no longer a need for application updates when a competition match viewer or engine is updated.

 ## Screenshots
 ### Game of Life and Death competition window
 ![Competition](https://i.imgur.com/LZgKIpF.png)